FreeBSD and Plasma 6 install - a Log

 SDDM et all

 There's a reason Linux distro's are switching to plasma-login-manager, and no, it's not just systemd.
 Truth is SDDM has proven to be a bit finicky at times and my guess is it'll become more redundant over time.
 So there you have it.
+Let's start our session from the CLI.

-- Startup and login as the regular user
+- startup and login as the regular user

 Right now I made an alias to launch KDE Wayland from the CLI: